 Number of participants: at one time can participate up to 27 people

 Advantage: includes the local market visit.
 You can watch or even participate in the rice planting process.
-Near the cooking class, you can also visit traditional Balinese homes, spend half of the day with Balinese people and help them on their daily activities (but this is a separate service for additional fees).
+Near the cooking class, you can also visit traditional Balinese homes, spend half of the day with Balinese people, and help them with their daily activities (but this is a separate service for additional fees).

-There are other chefs who also organise cooking classes in Bali.
-I haven’t tried them myself, but heard some good things about them.
+There are other chefs who also organize cooking classes in Bali.
+I haven’t tried them myself but heard some good things about them.
 Here are a few of them:

 - Balinese cooking & spiritual healing (South of Bali)

 - Bamboo shoots cooking school (Sanur)